maxi1555/ui5-middleware-oidc/README.md

 Middleware for [ui5-server](https://github.com/SAP/ui5-server), enabling a generic login support.

-The middleware will authenticate the users via OIDC via CODE flow, behind the hood is express-openid-connect.
+The middleware will authenticate the users using OIDC via CODE flow, behind the hood is express-openid-connect.

 ## Prerequisites